kodaho/manen/README.md

   <a href="https://github.com/kodaho/manen/issues">Issue tracking</a>
 </p>

-`manen` is a package built to enhance developer experience when using Selenium.
+Manen is a package built to enhance developer experience when using Selenium.
 Among the core features, you can find:

 - an implementation of the [Page Object Model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/)